|

 whatever), why isn’t that considered part of our universe?

-curvature of space is expressed by a formula.
+formula.
 Curvature is a

 concept that wonderfully describes what gravity does to things like